 There are many gases that could be in your Calgary home.
 Natural gas and gases that originate from home fixtures, flooring and paints.
 Not a one of them are as threatening as carbon monoxide.

 Reach A1 Chesney Service Experts at 587-315-5271 now to start protecting your home against this harmful gas.

 Why is Carbon Monoxide so Poisonous?

-1. You Can’t Taste It
+1. You Can’t Smell It

-2. It Can Be Fatal Within Minutes
+2. It Can Be Deadly Within Minutes

-3. Carbon Monoxide Poisoning Can Mimic Other Illnesses
+3. Carbon Monoxide Poisoning Can Mirror Other Illnesses

 How to Guard Your Family from Carbon Monoxide

-There’s no justification to risk carbon monoxide poisoning.
+There’s no point to risk carbon monoxide poisoning.

 - If you presently use a carbon monoxide detector, consistently check or swap out the batteries.
 You should test batteries every season, and buy a new detector every three to five years.